 Marylène Madou was established in Belgium early 2017, aptly named after the designer herself.
 Launching the brand with a successful collection of printed scarves, print still is the ultimate starting point in each collection.
-Every textile print is created in-house by the designer herself, using exclusively her own original paintings and digital illustrations.
+Every textile print is created in-house by the designer herself, exclusively using her own original paintings and digital illustrations.
 This is what makes a Marylène Madou print unique.

-Italy, the UK and the Benelux are our largest sourcing countries for the materials and finishing of our accessories.
+Italy, the UK, and the Benelux are our largest sourcing countries for the materials and finishing of our accessories.
 For the manufacturing of our ready-to-wear, we are in a unique position, working with a local atelier in Belgium.

-All of these choices are made to ensure that we are supporting safe and fair working conditions and that our products are made with integrity and an impeccable attention to detail.
+All of these choices are made to ensure that we are supporting safe and fair working conditions and that our products are made with integrity and impeccable attention to detail.
 We work very closely with our manufacturers and visit them regularly to make sure everyone involved in production meets our values.
 Marylène is in close contact with the seamstresses in Belgium, working together to achieve the best result possible.

 “It often is a particular image that triggers my eye, whether an animal on a vase, a shape or a color combination in a painting.
 My often eclectic and colorful aesthetic comes forth out of a fascination for historic textiles and unique objects; vintage stuffed birds or design objects for instance… I most definitely like to combine this with elements that are close to my heart, such as private family gardens and Lemony (the dachshund).
 Colour research and drawing are highly important to me in the process.
 Prints simply give me the opportunity to create my own world and wear my own world.” – Marylène